Sandy's African Book Drive - Changing Lives Page by Page

 117 books from Goodwill.
 There were many nice books for the drive.
 Thanks for your help, keep the books and $ donations coming.
 The $250 container fee has been met and sent to the African Library Project organization.
 We will get the boxes filled and shipped with your help!!

-Thank you to everyone who will get involved in this project with me.
+Thank you to everyone who was involved in this project with me.
 Those of us who take a book for granted can only imagine what it is like to not have books to read and enjoy.
-Please help me make it happen for the children in Africa!!
+Special thanks to Jefferson Elementary School 2nd and 3rd graders who provided many letters/notes to send to the students in the school that will receive the books.
+So special!

 Jane Childers, BoBaggins Day Care Center, Port Angeles.
 Thank you for your generous donation of books from your center.
 It was such a boost to get started with this book drive.
 Bless you!